lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## clarity on divergent project agendas

-## Taboos and Prohibitions that may interfere with voting
+## Taboos and Prohibitions that may interfere with coordinated decisions
+- anti-STEM
+- anti-data
+- there seems to be an extreme
--
+- trolling-disinformation nonsense objections

 # Analysis Section
 - reification and randomness in patterns, from 'elimination' contest artificiality to Kahneman business and market randomness illusions.